buddyup/elasticsearch-explore/README.md

 Are users buddying up just to private chat?
 What other actions lead to buddying up?

+What's an average student's life-cycle?
+What are the events that lead to a successful experience?
+Do we want more stickiness?
+Are we able to quantify success?  (three to five connections?)
+Can we plot the number of users that make the third buddy over time?  (how many users have 3-5 buddies?)

 ## Technical implementation

 How to integrate with the buddy up app.